solmazsm/VeriText/README.md

 # Dataset
 VeriText Dataset: The VVeriText dataset is a collection of news articles that have been indexed using vector embeddings for efficient search and retrieval.
 It contains a vast array of articles spanning various topics and sources, providing researchers with a rich corpus for exploration and analysis.

-The dataset encompasses news articles from multiple sources, including but not limited to those compiled by the NewsCatcher team and the All the News dataset.
+The dataset encompasses news articles from multiple sources, including but not limited to those compiled by the WELFake and the All the News dataset.